polyctopus/core/README.md

-# Polysync Core
+# Polyctopus Core

-Polysync Core is a lightweight PHP library for managing structured content and content types, inspired by headless CMS concepts.
+Polyctopus Core is a lightweight PHP library for managing structured content and content types, inspired by headless CMS concepts.
 It provides a flexible, type-safe way to define content models, fields, and to manage content instances in your application.

 ## Features